jamesforddesign/gobble/README.md

 #### json

-Use the `json` parameter to easily upload JSON-encoded data as the body of the request.
-A Content-Type header of `application/json` will be added if no Content-Type header is already present on the message.
+Use the `json` parameter to easily pass along JSON-encoded data as the body of the request.
+A Content-Type header of `application/json` will be added if no Content-Type header is already present in the request.

 ```twig
 {% set response = gobble({